makoConstruct/middle-good-scrolling/README.md

 # false = view scrolling (drag down to move the view down, which means moving the page contents up)
 invert_scroll = false

-# How far (in pixels) must be dragged before it'll consider it an intentional scroll and block the middle click events
+# How far it must be dragged before it'll consider it an intentional scroll and block the activation button click events
 # Lower values = more sensitive.
 It's acceptable for this to be 1.
 It shouldn't be set to 0.
 drag_slop = 4.0

 # the threshold within which it can switch axis without making a commitment
+# also used to determine how long the accumulator vector needs to be before an axis break is allowed.
+Perhaps there should be a separate variable for that, but it's hard to have an opinion about it.
 axis_decision_threshold = 13.0

 # if false, the software will do nothing and exit